mitotic/slidoc/README.md

 easily navigate between all places in the document where a particular concept is discussed.

-Concepts: concepts, list; concepts, multiple;; concepts, tracking
+Concepts: concepts, list; concepts, multiple: concepts, tracking

-Notes:
+Notes: Concept lists have two parts: primary concept list and secondary concept list, separated by a colon.
+Either part may be omitted.
+(If there are no primary concepts, then a colon should precede the secondary concept list.)

-Concept lists are semicolon-separated and use the syntax `topic, subtopic` where `topic/subtopic` is a space-separated phrase and `subtopic` is optional.
+Concept lists are semicolon-separated.
+Each concept uses the syntax `topic, subtopic` where `topic` or `subtopic` is a space-separated phrase, with `subtopic` being optional.
 Concepts are not visible during a slideshow, but are displayed in the printed version of the lecture.

-The first concept in the list is assumed to be the primary concept relevant to the slide.
-Additional concepts are treated as secondary concepts.
-If there is no primary concept, then the concept list should start with a semicolon (see previous slide).
-If there are multiple primary concepts, then a double semicolon should be used to separate them from secondary concepts (as in this slide).

 Notes are additional material that appear below the main content.
 In slideshow mode (see below), notes are normally shown collapsed (or